 - Inform OIA of any changes in arrival date if the NDVS will not arrive on campus within two weeks of the "start date" listed on the Form I-20 or DS-2019

-- Advise newly arrived F-1 and J-1 NDVS to check in electronically or in person with OIA within 3 business days of arrival with all relevant immigration documents (Form I-20 or DS-2019, passport, and visa).
+- Advise newly arrived F-1 and J-1 NDVS to check in electronically within 3 business days of arrival with all relevant immigration documents (Form I-20 or DS-2019, passport, and visa).
 This includes the documents of spouses or children in F-2 or J-2 status

 - Properly register the NDVS in AIS every quarter present, including summer